MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MapiVirtualDirectory.md

 # Set-MapiVirtualDirectory

 ## SYNOPSIS
-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Set-MapiVirtualDirectory cmdlet to modify Messaging Application Programming Interface (MAPI) virtual directories on MicrosoftExchange 2013 servers.
-A MAPI virtual directory is used by supported versions of MicrosoftOutlook to connect to mailboxes by using the MAPIHTTP protocol.

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Set-MapiVirtualDirectory cmdlet to modify Messaging Application Programming Interface (MAPI) virtual directories that are used in Internet Information Services (IIS) on Microsoft Exchange servers.
 A MAPI virtual directory is used by supported versions of Microsoft Outlook to connect to mailboxes by using the MAPIHTTP protocol.